settai/Honeypot/README.md

 ### 2. Running or modifying this project

-*Include the jnetpcap library on the class path*
+*Include the jnetpcap library on the classpath*

 ```
 cd src\honeypot